-Using UAVS to stop palm oil causing deforestation in rain forests
+Using Airborne Drones' UAVS can stop palm oil causing deforestation in rain forests

 Share this Infographic On Your Site

 Brazil has seen success following the intensification model to decrease deforestation in the Amazon.
 Increasing access to rural credit tied to compliance with environmental regulation has shown to be an effective model at increasing agricultural productivity on existing farmland and preventing forest clearing for cropland expansion.

 It is estimated by the world bank that to meet vegetable oil demand in 2020, would require 6.3 Million hectares of oil plantation.
 And using soybean oil instead would require an additional 42 Million hectares.
 An area roughly the size of California.